paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-223-other-provisions-relating-to-planning-and-solicitation-generally.md

 ### Statutory Notes

+#### References in Text
+Section 1832 of National Defense Authorization Act for Fiscal Year 2026, referred to in subsec. (e), probably means section 1841 of Pub.
+L. 119–60, which relates to the Civil Reserve Manufacturing Network.
+Subsecs. (a) to (e) of section 1841 are set out as a note under [section 4811 of this title](./chapter-382-policies-and-planning.md#section-4811).
+Subsec. (f) of section 1841 amends sections 3243 and 4841 of this title.
+Section 1832 of Pub.
+L. 119–60, which amends sections 4402 and 4403 of this title, relates to modifications to requirements for modular open system approach.

 #### Amendments
+2025—Subsec. (d)(1)(B).
+Pub.
+L. 119–60, § 812(a)(6)(A), struck out “subject to paragraph (2),” before “bear the cost”.

+Subsec. (d)(2), (3).
+Pub.
+L. 119–60, § 812(a)(6)(B), (C), redesignated par.
+(3) as (2) and struck out par.
+(2).
+Text of former par.
+(2) read as follows: “Costs may be borne under paragraph (1)(B) only if the head of the agency determines that such additional qualified sources or products are likely to result in cost savings from increased competition for future requirements sufficient to amortize the costs incurred by the agency within a reasonable period of time considering the duration and dollar value of anticipated future requirements.”

+Subsecs. (e) to (h).
+Pub.
+L. 119–60, § 1841(f)(2), added subsec. (e) and redesignated former subsecs. (e) to (g) as (f) to (h), respectively.

 2021—Pub.
 L. 116–283, § 1813(d)(1), substituted “Encouragement of new competitors: qualification requirement” for “Encouragement of new competitors” in section catchline.

 Pub.
 L. 116–283, § 1813(d), renumbered [section 2319 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2319) as this section.